 For help reducing your budget further, check out my Guide to Ultra Low Budget Travel.

-This guide was designed to give you an overview of the Cairo to Cape town route and help you start to plan a tour of your own.
+This guide was designed to give you an overview of the Cairo to Cape Town route and help you start to plan a tour of your own.
 I am working on a full country-by-country travel guide that you can bring with you to help you out along your way from Cairo to Cape Town.
 It will include specific information on all bus and train routes, hotel and restaurant recommendations, as well as more location-specific information about safety, scams, and additional points of interest.
-To receive an email update when the eBook is available, you can subscribe for updates here.

 Have you traveled from Cairo to Cape Town?
 Share your experience in the comments below to help fellow travelers plan their trips!